WheteThunger/VehicleDecayProtection/README.md

 If you want to simply disable decay for vehicles, then you can just set these to really high (i.e., `1000000`) and you don't need a plugin.

 Additional convars:
+- `playerboat.decaystartdelayminutes` -- Determines how long until decay begins for the vehicle after it was last used, applying to player-buildable boats.
 - `motorrowboat.decaystartdelayminutes` -- Determines how long until decay begins for the vehicle after it was last used, applying to Row Boats, RHIBs, Kayaks, Duo Submarines, and Solo Submarines.
 - `tugboat.tugdecaystartdelayminutes` -- Determines how long until decay begins for the vehicle after it was last used, applying to Tug Boats.